I'm Ryan Walters and I'm running—unopposed—for mayor of the City of Anacortes.

 • Skagit Land Trust Volunteer of the Year (2015)

-Meet Ryan Donate to the Campaign
+About Ryan Donate to the Campaign

 Ryan grew up in Anacortes, where his family has lived for five generations.
 Ryan went to college in upstate New York and law school in California, studied abroad, and traveled, but always felt a calling back to Anacortes and Fidalgo Island, and a deep connection to both the land and community.
 After graduating, Ryan joined the Skagit County prosecutor's office where he served for nearly a decade before moving to management of the County Planning Department as its assistant director, then to Samish as planning director.
 For the last three years Ryan has been in private practice, working with local governments to improve their permit processes and municipal codes.
 He is the principal author of a forthcoming state guidebook on how to process building and land use permit applications.